 The dispenser drip tray has no self-draining function.
 It should be cleaned regularly.
+(Models with a combined ice and water switch do not have a drip tray).

-To remove, grip the tray with both hands and pull it out.
+1 To remove, grip the tray with both hands and pull it out.
 Wipe out dirty areas and dry with a clean cloth.

-To reinstall the tray, slightly tilt the front of the tray and snap the ribs into the holes.
+2 To reinstall the tray, slightly tilt the front of the tray and snap the ribs into the holes.